LukeCarlThompson/springify/README.md

-# js-library-template
+# Springify.js 🌿
-### A template built for creating javascript libraries and general tinkering.
+### A tiny lil' (>1kb) utility function for creating dynamic spring animations.

+Currently a work in progress.
+More details coming soon.

 It uses gulp, scss, browserSync, Rollup and buble.